Delivering data from Yandex Managed Service for Apache Kafka® using Yandex Data Transfer

 - String filter for APPEND-ONLY sources

-For more information on configuring transformers, see this Terraform provider article
+For more information on configuring transformers, see this Terraform provider article.

-Terraform will show any errors found in your configuration files.
+terraform validateTerraform will display any configuration errors detected in your files.

 -